gmitis/ADIS_project24/README.md

 ## System Description
 This is an indicative configuration used for our experiment with 1 coordinator, 3 workers, PostgreSQL, Cassandra and MongoDB.
+More experiments with different data distributions across the datasources and number of workers have been done.

 | VM       | Cores |          CPU type     | System RAM | Disk Size | Disk Type     | Role                | Additional processes | Cluster Nodes (Docker Swarm) |
 |:--------:|:-----:|:---------------------:|:----------:|:---------:|:-------------:|:-------------------:|:--------------------:|:----------------------------:|